git/git.github.io/rev_news/drafts/edition-24.md

-	* Erik van Zijst presented Atlassian's "clone bundles" approach, which had been added to Mercurial some years ago, was later included in BitBucket.
+	* Erik van Zijst presented Atlassian's "clone bundles" approach, which had been added to Mercurial some years ago, was later included in Bitbucket.

 		* Atlassian would like to add it to Git, but would like to discuss the approach first.